Allen Cotton: A 14-Year Pancreatic Cancer Survivor’s Story of Faith, Self-Advocacy & Overcoming the Odds

 “I’d started walking laps around Johns Hopkins as part of recovery – my sleep schedule was all messed up, so I’d do three or four laps late at night or early in the morning,” Allen said.
 “The night they told me that, I walked 75 laps.”

-Now, 10 years after his initial diagnosis, Allen lives happily alongside his wife, whom he credits as his strength.
-He’s remained pancreatic cancer-free in the weeks, months and years since his 2010 procedures, although he did have skin cancer, leading to seven separate surgeries.
-He also received a late-in-life diabetes diagnosis, which is common among pancreatic cancer patients and in some cases, a precursor to a pancreatic cancer diagnosis.
-And while life has largely returned to the way it was before – he’s active on the farm where he and his wife live, doing everything from clearing trees to chasing grandkids – he does recognize his own limitations and takes time to rest accordingly.
+While Allen has remained pancreatic cancer-free in the weeks, months and years since his 2010 procedures, he did receive a skin cancer diagnosis, leading to seven separate surgeries.
+He also received a late-in-life Type 1 diabetes diagnosis, which is common among those with pancreatic cancer and, in some cases, a precursor to a pancreatic cancer diagnosis.

 “Trust in God,” he said, offering up words of wisdom for others facing similar diagnoses.
 “A lot of prayers were said on my behalf.
 And don’t fool around – with pancreatic cancer, once it starts to present itself, it’s often too late.
 Do what you have to do to get rid of it as fast as you possibly can.”